Menu

 BIOGRAPHY

-Patsy L. Brown
+Patsy Brown

-Patsy Brown has experience in quality engineering and quality management with major corporations and as an independent consultant and trainer.
+Patsy Brown has experience in Quality Engineering and Quality Management with major corporations and as an independent consultant and trainer.
 She has provided consulting and training support to companies in achieving registration to one of the ISO 9001-based standards and has assisted them in developing and integrating quality management systems with environmental, occupational health and safety, food safety, supply chain, and other management systems.

+Mrs. Brown has extensive audit experience in evaluating management systems for conformity to the requirements of these various standards.
+Areas of expertise include ISO 9001, IATF 16949, AS9100, FS 22000, ISO 14001, and ISO 45001.
 Additionally, she has experience in Six Sigma and other quality-specific topics including Problem Solving and Root Cause Analysis, Statistical Analysis and SPC, Failure Mode and Effects Analysis (FMEA), and the automotive core tools.
 She provides leadership training for supervisors and managers.
 Mrs. Brown holds master’s degrees in industrial engineering and in Engineering Management.

 She is an ASQ Fellow and a Certified Quality Engineer, Reliability Engineer, Quality Auditor, Manager of Quality/Organizational Excellence, and Certified Six Sigma Black Belt.
-She holds credentials as an auditor for ISO 9001 quality management systems and ISO 14001 environmental management systems by Exemplar Global.
+She holds credentials as an auditor for ISO 9001 quality management systems, ISO 14001 environmental management systems, and ISO 13485 medical device management systems by Exemplar Global.
+She is a frequent conference speaker and contributing author to technical publications.

 ““ ““ ““ ““ ““ ““